Game of Conference Rooms

 So how do we solve the battle over the conference rooms?

-Ensure that everyone knows what the constraints are and how they are expected to act.
-This can be achieved through various means such as a company-wide email or a quick meeting detailing the issues and the new rules that will be put in place to solve them.
-For example, making it clear that meetings should not go over the reserved time can help people avoid clashes and also force more productive meetings.
-Constraints can be powerful motivators—knowing that they really only have a half hour to get everything done can keep people more on task during meetings.
+Ensure that everyone knows the constraints and how they are expected to act.
+You can share this information as a company-wide email or a quick meeting detailing the issues and the new rules established to solve them.
+For example, making it clear that meetings should not go over the reserved time can help people avoid clashes and force more productive meetings.
+Constraints can be powerful motivators—knowing they only have a half hour to get everything done can keep people focused during meetings.

 The most obvious way to solve this problem is to add more conference rooms.
 In some instances, this may be all that is needed.
 Perhaps there is an unused office that you can easily convert into a meeting space by adding the appropriate furniture items.

 However, we understand that adding another conference room is not a simple prospect for most businesses.
 Space comes at a premium, and most of it is probably in use.
 If that’s the case, it’s time to think creatively about how you can use the space you currently have.

 Think About the Office Building Beyond Your Floor

 Some office buildings have general conference rooms available for use.
 Some even offer these spaces free of charge—you simply have to sign up.
 Consider if this is an option for your company.

 Many furniture options allow you to create separate office spaces.
 Using dividers and partitions allows you to section off a designated meeting space that teams can use when the other conference rooms are booked.
 Dividers don’t have to be boring; LOFTwall creates incredibly stylish ways to divide and section off spaces.